NVIDIA/aistore/deploy/prod/k8s/helm/aisloader_stress/README.md

 chart, and the helm release name of the ais release passed as param as in example below (so that aisloader knows which proxy to contact).

-Pods will be created on nodes that match the nodeSelector labelling in values.yaml, the default being aisloader=yes.
+Pods will be created on nodes that match the nodeSelector labeling in values.yaml, the default being aisloader=yes.
 Each container so created will run an aisloader instance with parameters as per the included ConfigMap which is parametrized from values.yaml.